 Burton House Beverly Hills, a Tribute Portfolio Hotel, is a high-end lifestyle collection by Marriott Hotels that officially opened on May 8.
 The hotel name pays homage to the “Father of Beverly Hills,” oilman and real estate developer Burton Edmond Green, who co-founded the Rodeo Land and Water Company in 1906 and named the city Beverly Hills in 1914.

-Following a multimillion-dollar transformation overseen by the property’s Asset Manager Seaview Investors, LLC (a privately-owned hotel investment firm based in Newport Beach), the hotel holds 193 guest rooms and 1,000 square feet of meeting space.
-Beverly Hills’ newest hotel is managed by Azul Hospitality Group, a San Diego-based hospitality management platform.
+Following a multimillion-dollar transformation overseen by the property’s Asset Manager Seaview Investors, LLC (a privately-owned hotel investment firm based in Newport Beach), the hotel (which is actually Beverly Hills-adjacent) holds 193 guest rooms and 1,000 square feet of meeting space.
+The property is managed by Azul Hospitality Group, a San Diego-based hospitality management platform.

 While the hotel moniker has a storied past in the city, the new property has modern, cutting-edge amenities such as a robot butler.
 “Beverly (the robot butler) is used for guest deliveries and is an additional tool for the front desk team to help guests get items quickly, in a fun and interesting way,” General Manager Steve Dodaro told the Courier.